apache/sling-old-svn-mirror/contrib/extensions/leak-detector/README.md

 ### JVM Arguments

  By default on Oracle JDK the classloaders and related classes from Permgen are not garbage collected by default.
-This bundle relies on Classloaders getting gced for it work.
+This bundle relies on classloaders getting garbage collected for it work.
 So to enable that pass on following arguments

      -XX:+UseConcMarkSweepGC -XX:+CMSClassUnloadingEnabled